All you need to know about Jury Service

 Pay when you’re on Jury Service

-The big one for a lot of people is pay.
+The biggest question for a lot of people is what happens with your pay.
 Many employers will pay your normal salary when you’re on Jury Service.
 But a lot won’t, so you’ll need to check.

 If they don’t, you’ll need to take a Certificate of Loss of Earnings or Benefit form for them to fill out.
 You’ll get this in the post.
 Then just hand it to the court.